-I will arise, and go to my father, and will say unto him, Father, I have sinned against heaven, and before thee, and am no more worthy to be called thy son.
-St. Luke xv.
-18, 19.
+I will arise and go to my father, and will say unto him, Father, I have sinned against heaven, and before thee, and am no more worthy to be called thy son.
+St Luke 15.
+18, 19, be justified.
+Psalm 143.

-Enter not into judgement with thy servant, O Lord; for in thy sight shall no man living be justified.
-Psalm cxliii.
 2.

+Enter not into judgement with thy servant, O Lord; for in thy sight shall no man living

-If we say that we have no sin, we deceive ourselves, and the truth is not in us: but, if we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
-1 St. John i.
-8, 9.
+If we say that we have no sin, we deceive ourselves, and the truth is not in us: but if we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
+1 St John 1.8, 9.